simular-fi/dexsim/README.md

 ## Lending
  Each pool can also provide a lending pool for models.
-Lending pools can be configured along side the uniswap pools.
+Lending pools can be configured along with the uniswap pools.
 For example:

  ```yaml
 simulator: